jiahao303/jiahao303.github.io/_pages/resume.md

 **Product Manager, Kiteworks**

 * Spearheaded the development and launch of a federated admin interface for a $403K ARR customer in the marketing communications space, ensuring that the deployment maintained high reliability for over 200 clusters

+* Oversaw model evaluation by defining success metrics (containment and deflection rate) for an AI chatbot in admin interface that reduced support tickets by 22%, integrating product analytics to track resolution and retention rate

 * Designed data access and auditing features to enforce GDPR compliance across data systems based in the EU